Native

 --channels | Number of output channels (default: 2) | |

---port | -p | OSC port, doux only (default: 57120) |
+--port | -p | OSC port (doux only, default: 57120) |

 Multichannel

-The --channels flag enables multichannel output beyond stereo.
+The --channels flag enables multichannel output beyond

-0–1, orbit 1 to channels 2–3, and so on.
-When the orbit exceeds the number
+output to channels 0–1, orbit 1 to channels 2–3, and so on.
+When the

-of pairs, it wraps around via modulo.
+orbit exceeds the number of pairs, it wraps around via modulo.
+Effects

-Effects (delay, reverb) follow the same routing: each orbit's effect bus outputs to its corresponding stereo pair.
+(delay, reverb) follow the same routing: each orbit's effect bus outputs

 Sample loading